 Cost of living

-Global increases in the prices of essentials like energy, food and fuel mean many households across the UK are struggling with the rising cost of living.
+Higher prices of essentials like energy, food and fuel mean many households across the UK are struggling with the cost of living.
 Find out what support is available to help.

 Supporting your income